rodri90y/gdio/README.md

 # GDIO - Gridded Data IO

-A simple and concise gridded data IO library for reading multiples grib and netcdf files, automatic spatial interpolation of the all data to a single resolution.
+A simple and concise gridded data IO library for reading multiples grib, netcdf and hdf5 files, automatic spatial interpolation of the all data to a single resolution.

 The library gdio is based on my own professionals and personal needs as a meteorologist.
-The currents libraries always fail when you need to read handle multiples large netcdf/grib files, with different resolutions and time steps.
+The currents libraries always fail when you need to read handle multiples large netcdf/grib/hdf5 files, with different resolutions and time steps.

 After version 0.1.2 the output data was converted to object with key-values accessible using attribute notation, and after version 0.1.8 a new multilevel dictionary data structure.
 In the version 0.2.5 the latitude and longitude come in mesh array (ny,nx) format to support irregular or lambert projection.